I7-Examples/When-in-Rome-2/docs/source.txt

 	now the sculpture is explored;
 	now the person asked is passive;
 	if the person asked is visible:
-		change Esther's utterance to "'Keep it down,' Esther yells.
+		now Esther's utterance is "'Keep it down,' Esther yells.
 'Some of us are trying to hear ourselves think.'";
 		say "[The creature] hammers at your desk with its meaty fists and effectively reduces it to a work of modern art.
 Your possessions will have to live elsewhere from now on." instead.

 Carry out a creature trying attacking something papery: